sfigg/commercialization-public/docset/manufacture/iot/iot-core-adk-addons-command-line-options.md

 -   `<version>`: Optional, used to specify a version number.
 If you don't specify one, the default is to use the version defined in the variable %BSP\_VERSION%.

-Description: Creates a packaging definition file (.pkg.xml) using the pkggen tool and parameters set in the environment defined by **IoTCoreShell.lnk** and **setversion.cmd**.
+Description: Creates a packaging definition file (.pkg.xml) using the pkggen tool and parameters set in the environment defined by **IoTCoreShell.cmd** and **setversion.cmd**.

 Createpkg saves the package in the \Build\&lt;arch&gt;\pkgs folder as a .cab file (example: Contoso.Provisioning.Auto.cab).